Experience the Definitive Advantage

-Fig 2 Data from Definitive Healthcare based on reports from CMS and IDN member hospitals (2016).
+Fig 2 Data from Definitive Healthcare based on reports from CMS and IDN member hospitals (accessed 2019).

 Each client facility will have its own needs, challenges, and resources.
 This makes it easier for sales professionals to lose focus on the client's most important goals.
 Sales personnel should have a clear plan in mind before ever closing a deal, which helps ensure success for both client and supplier.
 Client objectives should be realistic and include specific details, like growth percentages, and must be easy to measure and track over time.
 Guaranteeing client success is as important as making the initial sale -- scheduling check-ins to support customer initiatives will improve the likelihood that you will become their preferred supplier.

 Want to learn more about selling to IDNs and GPOs?
 Watch a recording of our live webinar, 10 Key Strategies to Sell to IDNs and GPOs.
 Industry experts John Pritchard, President of Share Moving Media, and John Murawski, President of Healthcare Links, share their most successful methods when targeting new prospects.